nextflow-io/training/docs/variantcalling/theory.md

 The term "variant calling" is rooted in the history of DNA sequencing, and it indicates an approach where we identify (i.e. call) positions in a genome (loci) which are variable in a population (genetic variants).
 The specific genotype of an individual at that variant locus is then assigned.

-There are many different approaches for calling variants from sequencing data: here, we will look more specifically at a reference-based variant calling approach, i.e. where a reference genome is needed variant sites and variant sites are identified by comparing the reads to this reference.
+There are many different approaches for calling variants from sequencing data: here, we will look more specifically at a reference-based variant calling approach, i.e. where a reference genome is needed and variant sites are identified by comparing the reads to this reference.

 Over the years, also thanks to the work carried out by the [GATK team](https://gatk.broadinstitute.org/hc/en-us) at the Broad Institute, there has been a convergence on a "best practices" workflow, which is summarised in the diagram below: